 In addition to the sync folders, Icedrive also sets up a virtual drive on your computer.
 This gives you access to everything you have stored on the cloud through file explorer, but without actually taking up any local storage space.

-On the file-sharing front, things aren’t quite as rosy for Icedrive.
-Although it does offer the ability to share files, it lacks some of the more advanced options that you get from services like Sync.com.
-You can share a file in two different ways, either by creating a public link and sending it to someone manually, or by having Icedrive automatically email an invite.
+On the file-sharing front, Icedrive has greatly improved.
+You can share files in two different ways, either by creating a public link and sending it to someone manually, or by having Icedrive automatically email an invite.

-When you create a shared link, you can enable password protection and set an expiration date to ensure that people don’t have access forever.
-These options are available only to paid users, though, so if you’re using the free plan you’re stuck with leaving your links exposed to public access.
+When you create a shared link, you can enable password protection, download caps and restrictions and set an expiration date to ensure that people don’t have access forever.
+These options are available only to paid users, though, so if you’re using the free plan, you’re stuck with leaving your links exposed to the public.

 MEGA is a similar story, especially for file sync.
 As with Icedrive, there’s no need to move everything into a dedicated sync folder, since MEGA lets you designate any file or folder on your device for sync.